-- a) Rinse the 3 like-numbered AA vials (4 ml polystyrene cups) and 3 caps three times with filtrate. - b) Fill the AA vials with filtrate up to ridge where the caps are seated. - c) Snap the caps on the vials.
-You should hear them snap twice to be fully seated. - d) Store 3 AA vials in the freezer. - e) If on a land run or small boat, store the tubes on ice in a cooler and place in the Field Office freezer and refrigerator when you return from the field.
+- a) Run 50 ml of sample water through the filter. - b) Use this 50 ml of filtrate to rinse the flask and then discard. - c) Run more sample water through the filter and collect in the flask. - d) Rinse the 3 like-numbered AA vials (4 ml polystyrene cups) and 3 caps three times with filtrate. - e) Fill the AA vials with filtrate to just below the ridge where the caps are seated. - f) Snap the caps on the vials.
+You should hear them snap twice to be fully seated. - g) Store 3 AA vials in the freezer. - h) If on a land run or small boat, store the tubes on ice in a cooler and place in the Field Office freezer and refrigerator when you return from the field.